Dimitri-Kavon-Williams/InterfaceExample/README.md

 # InterfaceExample
-This is a very basic example of an interface created in the course "The Complete Android 13 Developer Course: Build 52 Apps".
+This is a very basic example of the usage of an interface created in the course "The Complete Android 13 Developer Course: Build 52 Apps".